leighmcculloch/devenv_compile_ruby/README.md

 ## Limitations

 Only works with users named `leighmcculloch` because the location of libruby somehow is encoded into the resulting binary package.
+Let me know if you know how I can get around that!